Regional Transformation

 .

-Regional Transformation education videos
+NL Region Transformation education videos

-In 2021 a variety of presenters shared their experience and knowledge through the Northern Lights Region’s Second Saturdays to Shine series, sponsored by Transformation funds.
-Now a number of those recorded sessions are available on the NLR YouTube Channel through the links below.
+• In 2021 a variety of presenters shared their experience and knowledge through the Region’s Second Saturdays to Shine series, sponsored by Transformation funds.

 The Church has been in a prolonged season of change for many years, facing the changing religious landscape of our region with moderate success, and expending internal energy on transformation processes that haven't worked well.
 The Covid-19 pandemic intensified the rate of change in our congregations and the sense of urgency within the congregation for useful, possibly significant, change.